Spreads In Tarot – How Cards Are Used In Tarot

 Relationships

-The third card represents your partner’s past experience, how you feel about the past of the relationship.
+The third card reflects your partner’s experience and your feelings about the past of the relationship.

 The fourth card represents your current experiences in the relationship.

-Then further, card seven to eight represents you and your partner’s expectations with respect to the relationship.
+Cards seven and eight reflect your and your partner’s expectations for the relationship.

-The ninth is where the relationship is headed.
+The ninth card indicates where the relationship is headed, showing whether it is improving or deteriorating.

 The Celtic Cross